vtsuperdarn/davitpy/README.md

 ### Install instructions

+First install python.
+Note that we have developed using python 2.7.
+If you use a different version, the code will probably not work.

-First, you will need RST to read standard SuperDARN dmap files.
+You will need RST to read standard SuperDARN dmap files.
 You will find a strpped down version of RST here: https://github.com/vtsuperdarn/RSTLite

 Then, clone this repository: